Skoda Superb hybrid running costs

 Private buyers should think twice before taking the plunge, as you’re unlikely to save much or any cash when it comes to insurance or servicing either.
 The big savings come when you use this car as Skoda intended: by plugging it in as often as possible.

-Skoda Superb iV insurance group
+Skoda Superb iV plug-in hybrid insurance group

 However, despite its less desirable badge, the Skoda won't really be cheaper to insure than the equivalent Volkswagen Passat GTE, which lies somewhere between group 26 and group 28 depending on specification.